-David Burrow spent most of his youth in Mount Pleasant, a small industrial city in the rolling hills of southeast Iowa.
+While David Burrow was born in Illinois and spent two years of his childhood in Michigan, he spent most of his youth in Mount Pleasant, a small industrial city in the rolling hills of southeast Iowa.
 He fondly remembers the historic homes and commercial buildings in the town, the hills and the wooded countryside, and the spectacular Mississippi River, which was just a half-hour drive from his home.

 Every room in the house bore Betty Burrow's decorative touch, and the decor was very much of its era.
-Most of the rooms featured fall colors and an early American motif with lots of natural wood and exposed brick.
-The appliances were coppertone or avocado (they even had an avocado phone at one point) Assorted knick-knacks from the family's travels and Betty's many penpals filled every corner of the home.
+Most of the rooms featured fall colors and an early American motif with lots of natural wood and faux brick.
+The appliances were coppertone or avocado, and they even had an avocado phone on the wall of the kitchen.
+Assorted knick-knacks from the family's travels and Betty's many penpals filled every corner of the home.
 Intentional or not, the decorations in Mr. Burrow's home as an adult look a lot like those in the home where he grew up.

 In stark contrast to the rest of the house was the family room, which Betty had whimsically decorated in a Halloween-like orange and black color scheme with dark wood accents and weapons hanging on the walls.
 Far from being "homey", David Burrow always found the family room cold and unfriendly--unlike the rest of the house which enormous picture windows made bright and welcoming.